Penn Nursing Offering New Telehealth Online Course to All Health Care Providers

 During these times of uncertainty, we’re all having to change what we do and how we do it—including health care providers who have had to swiftly migrate to telehealth to offer care that doesn’t require patients to travel and visit crowded facilities for treatment.
 To help meet this urgent need, Penn Nursing is offering its new online training in best practices for telehealth to all health care providers, and each completed course provides 2 CEUs.
 Click here to learn more and register.

-“Penn Nursing may be the #1 ranked nursing school in the world, but we must always be #1 for the world—and that is why we are offering our Telehealth course free of charge at this time,” said Penn Nursing Dean Antonia Villarruel.
+“Penn Nursing may be the #1 ranked nursing school in the world, but we must always be #1 for the world—and that is why we are offering our Telehealth course at this time,” said Penn Nursing Dean Antonia Villarruel.
 “Health care providers integrating Telehealth into their practice require evidence-based instruction on best practices to effectively serve their patients, many of whom are sheltering in place.
 Just like nurses have done throughout history, we are stepping in to meet health care needs at a time when we are needed most.”

 This course provides an overview of the field of telemedicine and telehealth, the history of the field, types of telehealth applications, and discusses practical considerations such as issues pertaining to licensure, reimbursement, and workflow.
 The spectrum of activity ranging from research into implications of system design for applications that bridge geographic distance to the development of practical applications is considered, in both historical context and in case studies.
 The current status and future trends of this emerging domain are reviewed.